fiftydinar/gidro-os/README.md

 Rebasing is only supported from Fedora Silverblue edition.

+If your system uses Secure Boot, you will need to enroll security key before rebase with this command:

+`currently in draft, i need to find correct command`

 To rebase an existing Silverblue installation to the latest build:

 - First rebase to the unsigned image, to get the proper signing keys and policies installed: